Spiraled Vegetables – Oh my!

 3. The KitchenAid attachment handles “hard” vegetables (rutabaga, beets, turnips) better than other machines.

 Colleagues are pleased with the Paderno Tri-Blade Spiral Vegetable Slicer, too.
-Paderno’s Tri-Blade and other models work particularly well with softer vegetables such as zucchini and yellow summer squash.
+Paderno’s Tri-Blade and other models work particularly well with softer vegetables like zucchini and yellow summer squash.

 Check Amazon or your local kitchen/housewares store to compare product pricing.
 It varies considerably!

-Whichever spiraling appliance fits your budget, I encourage you to try this inspiring way to get more vegetables onto your plate, especially the vegetables that typically take more planning to prepare.
+Whichever spiraling appliance fits your budget, I encourage you to try this inspiring way to add more vegetables to your plate, especially those that typically require more planning.
 You won’t be disappointed.

 Visit JTC Nutrition on Facebook to see additional ways I spiralize.